mgoplerud/gKRLS/README.md

 # gKRLS [![R-CMD-check](https://github.com/mgoplerud/gKRLS/workflows/R-CMD-check/badge.svg)](https://github.com/mgoplerud/gKRLS/actions) [![Codecov test coverage](https://codecov.io/gh/mgoplerud/gKRLS/branch/cran/graph/badge.svg)](https://app.codecov.io/gh/mgoplerud/gKRLS?branch=cran)

-This package implements Chang and Goplerud (2022)'s generalization of Kernel Regularized Least Squares (gKRLS), also known as kernel ridge regression.
+This package implements [Chang and Goplerud (2023)](https://arxiv.org/abs/2209.14355)'s generalization of Kernel Regularized Least Squares (gKRLS), also known as kernel ridge regression.
 This reformulates [g]KRLS as a hierarchical model.
 Estimation proceeds using `mgcv` and associated functions such as `gam`, `bam`, or `gamm4`.
 Thus, it can be used for any outcome implemented in that software as well as including multiple smooth terms, non-penalized covariates, etc.

 We also provide an implementation of random sketching or projection following [Yang et al. (2017)](https://doi.org/10.1214/16-AOS1472).